 The “Vampiress” could be related to a long list of “feared and noble” celestial beings.
 Her mascara is similar to designs we often see on Monitors.
 Her body structure has notes of Lady Styx.

 Of course, if we’re talking space vampires and Sun-Eaters (wait, we are?
 Yes, stick with me) we could easily draw a twisted ancestral tree branch to the “cosmic vampire” Starbreaker.
 If you Google “Space Vampire, DC” your first hit will be Starbreaker.
 Starbreaker once claimed he’s the adult form of a Sun-Eater, so he’d be an interesting choice for a father.
 Why?
 Well, thanks to solicitations (SPOILERS!), we know in issue four we’ll see “a Blackstar heavyweight demands access to a secret vault on planet Weirwimm, threatening its gruesome annihilation with Sun-Eaters.”

-The cover of The Green Lantern #4 sure does look like a clever nod to Starbreaker’s first appearance on the cover of Justice League of America #96.
+The cover of The Green Lantern #4 sure does look like a clever nod to Luciphage the Starbreaker’s first appearance on the cover of Justice League of America #96.

 Sun-Eaters were an early weapon of the Controllers.
 If the Controllers determined a planet was “too evil” they’d unleash one of the Sun-Eaters.
 It was one of these Sun-Eaters that allowed Hal Jordan to find redemption after he became infected by Parallax.
 After the Sun-Eater consumed Earth’s Sun, Parallax (Hal) sacrificed himself to reignite it.